The Central Enigma of Consciousness

 behavior.
 In particular time reversed electron scattering (d) is identical to

 positron creation-annihilation.
-(4a) In the transactional interpretation, a single
+(4a) In the transactional interpretation, a

-photon exchanged between emitter and absorber is formed by constructive
+single photon exchanged between emitter and absorber is formed by constructive

-interference between a retarded offer wave (solid) and an advanced confirmation
+interference between a retarded offer wave (solid) and an advanced confirmation wave (dotted).

-and absorbers in a transactional match-making (d).
+in a transactional match-making (d).

 The transactional interpretation